vespa-engine/blog/_posts/2024-03-01-announcing-long-context-colbert-in-vespa.md

 **How do I get started with Long-ColBERT for my data?**
-We got you covered with a [Vespa sample application](https://github.com/vespa-engine/sample-apps/tree/master/colbert-long) that you can deploy in minutes to Vespa Cloud.
-You can also run Vespa locally on your laptop.
+We got you covered with a [Vespa sample application](https://github.com/vespa-engine/sample-apps/tree/master/colbert-long) that you can deploy to Vespa Cloud.

-**We run Vespa on-premise using the open-source Vespa image, how to use long-context colbert?**
+**We run Vespa on-premise using the open-source Vespa image; how to use long-context ColBERT?**
 You need to upgrade your Vespa installation to at least 8.311.28.
 Vespa Cloud deployments are already upgraded to a version that supports long-context ColBERT.

 **Can I use Long-ColBERT without using the native Vespa embedder?
-I have already paid for GPU instances for a year so I want to put them to use.**
+I have already paid for GPU instances for a year, so I want to put them to use.**
 Yes, you can, you can compute the tensor representations outside of Vespa and use the feed and query API to pass the tensors.